ajmedeio/portfolio/content/endeavors/2_industry/1_finra.md

 - **What:** Isolated and migrated a batch job from a soon-to-be deprecated on-prem system into AWS.
 - **How:** The old job was written across a two thousand line SQL script and three bash scripts which I teased into a set of organized SQL functions and a more reasonable Java program.
 - **Impact:** Had this system not been migrated, FINRA would be in violation of its contract with the SEC.

+---

+Aside from [[4_jhu-apl| JHU: APL]] and my startup, [[4_project-del|Project Del]], FINRA was my first employer out of undergrad.
+Around the time the startup pittered out, I created my <a href="https://linkedin.com/in/ajmedeio" target="_blank">LinkedIn profile</a> and started receiving recruiter messages.
+A contracting company connected me with FINRA and the interviews started.
+I was young and perhaps a tad arrogant, but we made it through!
+One of my in-person interviews was with a Program Manager and she saw I had a double major in physics and computer science.
+She asked, "Do you believe in the many-worlds theory?"
+I responded, "We definitely didn't study it in undergrad, but I've watched a lot of documentaries on the different interpretations of quantum theory and I'm not entirely convinced yet."
+We went back-and-forth discussing its possibilities.
+Two hours later I had my offer!